flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 menu: favorites
 ---

-Once in a while I have to give some users or groups permissions to specific files or directories without giving them access to other thisgs.
-Often I used Acls but to be hones i never fully understood how they wok, as they are fairly complex topic.
-This artike should gui you through teh difficulties using ACLS and explain how they work and  how to use them.
+Once in a while I have to give some users or groups permissions to specific files or directories without giving them access to other things.
+Often I used ACLs but to be honest I never fully understood how they wok, as they are fairly complex topic.
+This article should guide you through the difficulties using ACLs and explain how they work and how to use them.

 ## Requirements

 I assume basic experience on the commands line and Linux.

-ACLs must be supported and enabled(mounted with acl) by the filesystem.
-As `acl` package is a dependency of systemd and BtrFS, ext, ext3 and ext4 have acls enabled by dfault most modern Linux Distributions should work.
+ACLs must be supported and enabled by the filesystem (mounted with acl option).
+As the `acl` package is a dependency of systemd and BtrFS, ext2, ext3 and ext4 have ACLs enabled by default most modern Linux distributions should work.

-If you are unsure if acls are enbaled, you can check this with the following command
+If you are unsure if ACLs are enbaled, you can check this with the following command

 ```bash
 tune2fs -l /dev/sdXY | grep "Default mount options:"